 2] Create a new Windows Profile or User Account

-If none of the steps fail to resolve your problem, then create a new Windows Profile.
-For more assistance to create a new Windows Profile and transfer the files, visit this article on fixing a corrupted user profile, creating a new user profile, and copying files to the new user profile.
+If none of the steps resolve your problem, create a new Windows Profile.
+For more assistance in creating a new Windows Profile and transferring files, visit this article on fixing a corrupted User profile, creating a new user profile, and copying files to the new user profile.

 3] Rollback Windows Update